 The Spartan Avionics classes prepare students for FCC certification tests.
-Using state of the art equipment and labs.
+Using various training equipment in the classroom and labs.
 Spartan’s classes use electronic trainers from Snap-On, BK Precision, Lab-Volt, Tektronix, Garmin, Michel, and Linaire.
 Focused on teaching students the fundamentals.

 Much like other courses at Spartan, aviation electronics provide a balance between the lab and lectures to present the lessons in an efficient way.

 ELT 1001 – DC Fundamentals | 4 Credits

 This course focuses on basic direct-current (DC) electronics, along with the technical math required for an electronics technician.
 Students are introduced to the concepts of voltage, current, and resistance, along with Ohm’s law.
 Components discussed include conductors, semiconductors, insulators, and resistors, along with their characteristics in circuits.
 The course also covers the application of resistors in series, parallel, and complex circuits.
 Magnetism concepts, transducers, and basic types of switches are introduced, along with the use of a digital multimeter, and an introduction to schematics.
 Students are also introduced to the basic concepts of soldering.
 Shop safety is stressed throughout the course.
 Upon completion of this class, students should understand the concepts of voltage, current, and resistance, and how various DC components act in series, parallel, and complex circuits.